the-engine-room/2016-retro/index.md

 The outcome: [Amnesty Decoders](https://decoders.amnesty.org/) gave volunteers a new, meaningful way to combat human rights abuses.
 Over 6000 digital volunteers digitised key information from Amnesty’s Urgent Action archive in less than a month.
 And using the pilot process we helped them develop, they sorted 150,000 square kilometres of satellite footage in under a week.
 </div>
 <div class="four columns" markdown="1">
 >“I am forever grateful to The Engine Room team for helping take Amnesty Decoders off the ground.
 We had a good understanding of what we needed to achieve – a new, innovative way to engage digital volunteers in human rights research.
 The least clear part was how to get there in the most efficient way.
-Through a series of hands on workshops and research, The Engine Room helped the Amnesty team define the project scope and framework, understand what is possible ensuring we learn from other similar initiatives, assess available technologies and crystallise our ideas into a focused pilot project.”
+Through a series of hands on workshops and research, The Engine Room helped the Amnesty team define the project scope and framework, understand what is possible ensuring we learn from other similar initiatives, assess available technologies and crystallise our ideas into a focused pilot project.”<br />
-Milena Marin,
-Amnesty International
+Milena Marin, Amnesty International
 </div>
 </div>
 </div>